yuki-koyama/optimo/README.md

 ### Included directly

-- RBDL <https://bitbucket.org/rbdl/rbdl/> (their source codes for `v2.5.0` are included in this repository)
+- RBDL <https://bitbucket.org/rbdl/rbdl/> (their source codes for `v2.5.0` are included in this repository under the zlib license)

 ## Compilation Instruction